Return to the UEM Homepage

 Hari Srinivas

 Policy Analysis Series E-034.
-June 2015.
+June 2020 (Revised and expanded February 2025).

 Making buildings and the construction process sustainable and environmentally friendly is a complex process that needs different inputs and skills/expertise from different stakeholders.
 These stakeholders can include mayors and urban managers, government officials (as developers and as regulators), architects, planners, builders, and developers).
 Taking different actions at different stages of the life cycle of a building, architects, planners, civil engineers, developers, surveyors, suppliers everyone has a role to play.